vestrel00/contacts-android/README.md

  > to your app's AndroidManifest.
 Additionally, the user will have to have given your app that
  > permission at runtime (starting with Android Marshmallow).
 Without permissions being granted,
  > query functions will return empty results.
 To make permission handling much easier, Kotlin
- > coroutine extensions are available in the `async` module.
+ > coroutine extensions are available in the `permissions` module.

 That's it!
 BUT, THAT IS BORING!
 Let's take a look at something more advanced…